 - No expression pedal input available, so it does lack the option for intimate control

 So Which Should I Buy?

-For this reason, the Pigtronix EP2 and the Source Audio SA127 should be the top of your list.
-The EP2 offers a lot of fine tuning, and the two expression pedal jacks really put all of the control you could ever want in your hands (and feet), but if you find all of the options a bit overwhelming and would rather just dive in, then the SA127 might be more your style thanks to its merged controls and massive range of filters for quick exploration.
+The Pigtronix EP2 and the Source Audio SA127 are serious contenders.
+The EP2 offers a lot of fine-tuning, and the two expression pedal jacks put all of the control you could ever want in your hands (and feet).
+If you find all of the options a bit overwhelming and would rather just dive in, then the SA127 might be more your style thanks to its merged controls and the massive range of filters for quick exploration.